Making them work in 40-minute class periods

 If you give it a try, please let me know how it goes!

-Early last week, I was trying to think of a different kind of activity to help students that needed more reinforcement of the order of operations, and I decided to make a sequencing activity.
-I haven't tried this before, so I wasn't sure about the best way to design this, but it ended up working quite well.
-Here's how I put this together and used it:
+Early last week, I was trying to think of a different kind of activity to help my middle school math students who needed more reinforcement with order of operations, and I decided to make a sequencing activity.
+I hadn't tried this before, so I wasn't sure about the best way to design it, but the activity ended up working quite well.
+Here's how I put this math activity together and used it with my 6th grade math classes:

 expressions, and then typed out the steps to simplify each expression.
 I copied the expressions and steps onto different colored papers, so that two expressions would be on the same color.
 I cut the steps apart into strips, and then put two expressions and their steps (of the same colored paper) into a baggie...I figured if I put only one equation in a baggie, the activity would be too simple.
 If I put two expressions of two different colors, it would be too easy.
-So I went with two expressions of the same color.
+So I went with two expressions in the same color.
+That way they'd have to do some sorting of the expressions.:-)

-I had typed directions, and when I gave students their envelopes, I asked them to do their best to follow those directions before asking for clarification (some of the students worked on this activity, while others completed different activities, so I needed them to try to work through the directions themselves before I got to each group to discuss with them).
-Some students did need additional instruction, while others did not.
+I typed directions to include in the envelopes, and asked students to do their best to follow those directions before asking for clarification (some of the students worked on this activity, while others completed different activities, so I needed them to try to work through the directions themselves before I got to each group to discuss with them).
+Some students needed additional instruction, while others did not.

 I will definitely use this again next year:)